mlabbe/nativefiledialog/README.md

 ### Separators ###

-`;`: begin a new filter.
+ - `;` Begin a new filter.
-`,`: add a separate type to the filter.
+ - `,` Add a separate type to the filter.

 #### Examples ####

-`txt`: The default filter is for text files.
+`txt` The default filter is for text files.
 There is a wildcard option in a dropdown.

-`png,jpg;psd`: The default filter is for png and jpg files.
+`png,jpg;psd` The default filter is for png and jpg files.
 A second filter is available for psd files.
 There is a wildcard option in a dropdown.

-`NULL`: Wildcard only.
+`NULL` Wildcard only.

 ## Iterating Over PathSets ##

 See `test_opendialogmultiple.c`.

+# Known Limitations #

+I accept quality code patches, or will resolve these and other matters through support.

+ - No support for Windows XP's legacy `OpenFileDialog`.
+ - No support for file filter names -- ex: "Image Files" (*.png, *.jpg)
+ - No support for selecting folders instead of files.

 # Copyright and Credit #